 We went back to soho and ate at a Mexican chain everyone seems to love called Wahaca.
 Kris had a great burrito, Elizabeth had tostadas, but they forgot about mine and since I wasn't actually that hungry I opted to just skip it instead of waiting for them to make it.

-After Elizabeth did her laundry and had a real shower, we headed to Borough Market to load up on produce since we all decided we needed a fruit and veggies day.
+Elizabeth was staying at a hostel so this morning she came over to our house sitting apartment to do her laundry and have a real shower.
+Then we headed to Borough Market to load up on produce since we all decided we needed a fruit and veggies day.
 We took our haul over to the giant grass lawn in front of the Tate.
 We got fat juicy cherries, magic dates, and a pomegranate the size of my face.

 We went inside the museum to use the bathroom, check out the gift shop, and go to the 6th floor cafe for the view.
 Then we took the bus to the Wellcome Collection - another fantastic small, free museum.